TaylanUB/scheme-bytestructures/README.md

 A "bytestructure descriptor" describes a logic for the contents of a bytevector, or how its bytes are to be accessed and converted into Scheme objects.
-It is analogous to a "type" in the weak typing and type-casting system of the C programming language, for those types also offer "views" on raw bytes.
+It is analogous to a "type" in the weak typing and type-casting system of the C programming language, since those types also offer "views" on raw bytes.

 Every descriptor is of a certain type.
 Going on with the C analogy,